Frostshake/WMVx/Docs/technical.md

 ### Database

 The game database can be queried using the `GameDatabase` interface, entities are managed by "Record" adaptors inside of "Datasets".
 (Datasets arent a direct relation to the client tables as they could change between versions).
 The abstraction of datasets and records effectively handles the variation in client tables and structures.
-Reading of DBC and DB2 database files is handles by WDBReader.
+Reading of DBC and DB2 database files is handles by [WDBReader](https://github.com/Frostshake/WDBReader).

 ### Models

-Similiarly to the filesystem and database, client version model variations are handled with the `RawModel` interface, this handles the reading and returning of the model data.
+Model loading is handled in `M2.h` & `M2.cpp`.
+Structure defintions are in `M2Definitions.h`.
+Handling of the file contents varies based on the header version & chunks read.